Probiotic Vegetable & Dairy Culture

 IF STORED CORRECTLY THIS CULTURE LASTS LONG AFTER THE BEST BEFORE DATE!

 BUY FOR A FRACTION OF THE COST - NORMALLY $19.25 NOW BUY 1 FOR $6.00 AND GET 1 FREE!

-Take advantage of this short dated Veggie Culture.
-While it may be near it's best before date, this will have little to no impact on the home fermenter if stored correctly.
-If the rate of activity drops in this culture, you may need to use a little more than normal however it is typical that this culture lasts long after it's best before date when stored correctly.
+Take advantage of this short-dated Veggie Culture.
+While it may be near or past its best before date, this will have little to no impact on the home fermenter if stored correctly.
+If the rate of activity drops in this culture, you may need to use a little more than normal however it is typical that this culture lasts long after (years) it's best before date when stored correctly.
 Get in while stocks last!

 This popular veggie culture is used to ferment vegetables and juices and can be added to milk products like yoghurt, providing additional live probiotics.

 Please Note: Probiotic Vegetable & Dairy Culture will not make yoghurt on its own and must be used in addition to a yoghurt starter culture to make yoghurt.

 This culture can be used to ferment vegetables, add probiotics to dairy products like yoghurt and make other healthy fermented foods and drinks.